Key Stage 5 Sociology Overview

 Throughout the course our students will develop their skills enabling them to learn and think critically, to solve problems, to work independently and as part of a group and to write a clearly structured, analytical essay.

-Those students who show a particular aptitude for the subject can go onto study the topic further at university, and have access to a wide range of careers, such as Law (Criminal Justice), Media, Public Relations, Social Work, and Teaching.
+Those students who show a particular aptitude for the subject can go onto study the topic further at university, and have access to a wide range of careers, such as the Police, Probation Officer, Law (Criminal Justice), Media, Public Relations, Social Work, and Teaching and Social Researcher.